 Available CSA Shares

-Applecrest Farm: Fruit and veggie, pick-your-own, and herb and flower shares available.
-Pick ups in Portsmouth and at farm in Hampton Falls.
+Applecrest Farm: Fruit and veggie, market share, and herb and flower shares available.
+Pick-ups in Portsmouth, Rye, Kingston and at farm in Hampton Falls.
 Add on options: eggs, bread, creamery, and milk.

-Bartlett Farm: Vegetable shares available.
-Pick up at farm in Eliot.
+Bartlett Farm: Vegetable CSA shares available.
+Pick ups at farm in Elliot.

 Brasen Hill Farm: Whole and half market shares or boxed vegetable shares available.
 Pick up at farm in Barrington.